-Dispatch bilingual staff or volunteers to explain the tax credits and answer questions at presentations to community groups or in one-to-one conversations.
-Some immigrants may have trouble understanding complex tax rules or might have been denied other public benefits such as SNAP or Medicaid in the past and might assume they do not qualify for tax benefits.
-Immigrants may incorrectly believe that claiming tax benefits could jeopardize their immigration status or their ability to become a citizen.
+Use bilingual staff or volunteers to explain potential tax credits and answer questions at presentations to community groups or in one-to-one conversations.
+Tax rules can be difficult to understand, and some immigrants might have been denied other public benefits such as SNAP or Medicaid in the past and might assume they do not qualify for tax benefits.
+Immigrants may have heard – incorrectly – that claiming tax benefits could jeopardize their immigration status or their ability to become a citizen.

 3. Promote multi-lingual free tax help.

-Immigrants and people who have limited English proficiency may be especially vulnerable to ill-trained or dishonest paid preparers.
-When advertising VITA sites, indicate which sites provide services in languages other than English.
+Immigrants and people with limited English proficiency may be especially vulnerable to ill-trained or dishonest paid preparers.
+When advertising VITA sites, point out which sites provide services in languages other than English.
 Reach out to institutions with multilingual staff to host a site or provide volunteers.

 4. Connect people to resources to apply for an ITIN.

-Immigrants who want to file taxes, but don’t have a SSN, need to apply for an Individual Taxpayer Identification Number (ITIN) in order to file their tax return.
+Immigrants who want to file taxes, but don’t have an SSN, need to apply for an Individual Taxpayer Identification Number (ITIN) to file their tax return.
 Refer them to IRS Taxpayer Assistance Centers (multilingual assistance is available in every office through telephone interpreters).
-Find out if Certified Acceptance Agents offer multilingual support (some CAAs offer free tax preparation as well to help file a tax return).
+Find out if Certified Acceptance Agents offer multilingual support (some CAAs offer free tax preparation as well).
 Learn more about how to apply for an ITIN.